Individual Privacy Accounting for Differentially Private Stochastic Gradient Descent: Individual Privacy of DP-SGD

 \subsection{Improving the Efficiency of Individual Privacy Accounting}

-We increase the value of $K$ to reduce the overhead of computing batch gradients.
-In our experiments, the individual gradient norms are updated only occasionally, e.g., once per epoch.
+We only compute the batch gradient norms every $K$ iteration to reduce the computational overhead.
 The norms are then used to estimate the privacy costs for the subsequent iterations.
 We note that providing estimates of privacy costs is inevitable when the computational budget is limited.
 This is because, by the nature of SGD, one does not have the exact individual gradient norms at every iteration.
 In Appendix~\ref{apdx:individual_clip}, we explore another design choice which is to clip $\vg^{(i)}$ with $Z^{(i)}$ in Algorithm~\ref{alg:main_algo}.
 Although this slightly changes the implementation of DP-SGD, Algorithm~\ref{alg:individual_privacy} would return the exact privacy costs.
 We run experiments with this design choice and report the results in Appendix~\ref{apdx:individual_clip}.
-All of our conclusions in the main text still hold in Appendix~\ref{apdx:individual_clip}.
+Our observations in the main text still hold in Appendix~\ref{apdx:individual_clip}.

 To reduce the number of numerical computations, we round individual gradient norms with a small constant $r$.
-Because the maximum clipping threshold $C$ is usually a small constant, then, by the pigeonhole principle, there are at most $\ceil{C/r}$ different values of gradient norms, and hence there are at most $\ceil{C/r}$ different values of RDP between Equation~(\ref{eq:dpsgd_eq1}) and~(\ref{eq:dpsgd_eq2}).
+Because the maximum clipping threshold $C$ is a constant, then, by the pigeonhole principle, there are at most $\ceil{C/r}$ different values of gradient norms, and hence there are at most $\ceil{C/r}$ different values of RDP between Equation~(\ref{eq:dpsgd_eq1}) and~(\ref{eq:dpsgd_eq2}).
+Note that $r$ should be small enough to avoid underestimation of RDP.
 We set $r=0.01C$ throughout this paper.

 We compare the computational costs with/without rounding in Table~\ref{tbl:cost}.
 We run the numerical method in~\cite{MironovTZ19} once for every different value of RDP (with the default setup in the Opacus library \citep{opacus}).
 We run DP-SGD on CIFAR-10 for 200 epochs.
 The full gradient norms are updated once per epoch.
 All results in Table~\ref{tbl:cost} use multiprocessing with 5 cores of an AMD EPYC\textsuperscript{™} 7V13 CPU.
 With rounding, the overhead of computing individual privacy parameters is negligible.
 The computational cost without rounding is more than 7 hours.